 “Listing photos are crucial for garnering interest in your property.
 It is essential that you make the rooms as neat as possible and remove any clutter.
 My tip is to view your apartment as if it was a hotel room or suite—how would you want it to look when you check in to a 5-star hotel?

 - Make the room appealing: Set out flowers and add some life into the room.

 - Kitchen: Remove everything off the countertops—everything.
 Toasters, coffee makers, sponges, and any clutter on counters.

 - Bathroom: It is a must you remove all soaps, toothbrushes, and countertop items.
 Keep it clean and be sure to hide those extra toilet paper rolls somewhere else while photos are being taken.

 - Try to limit the family photos.
-A few are OK to have out but it might be nice to pair back a little, and keep things looking lighter and more open.”
+A few are OK to have out, but it might be nice to pare back a little, and keep things looking lighter and more open.”

 There Is Simply No Reason for Bad Real Estate Photos